carolynryan20/crosswordGA/README.md

 Added individual.py, a class that stores all information for individuals. (individual.py, integration throughout genetic.py)

 Added optional MOB or single objective fitnesses. (throughout, mostly fit calculation and selection)

+Added graphing ability to see the changes in fitness over time. (line 360, plots)